nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 _Note_: Ubuntu released 24.x (Desktop, Server, etc) as an LTS version, but Netlify's JamStack is pinned to `Ubuntu Focal 20.04` which appears to be an LTS release with general support until May 2025, and ESM (Extended Security Support) until 2030. _So_ there is a good chance Netlify will make (hopefully) `Ubuntu Noble 24.x`  LTS sometime in the coming months.

+Many more updates are in the works, providing opportunity for me to learn and grow my website building skill sets.

 ## Weeks 35 through 38

 So many events, so little time!